Triple H: Personal life

 From 1996 to 2000, Levesque was in a relationship with fellow wrestler Joan "Chyna" Laurer.
 What began as an on-screen storyline marriage in 2000 became a real-life romance when Levesque began dating Stephanie McMahon.
 They were married in Sleepy Hollow, New York, on October 25, 2003.
 They have three children, born in 2006, 2008, and 2010.

 Levesque is an avid fan of Motörhead, who performed three original entrance themes for him over the course of his career, and was good friends with the band's frontman Lemmy until Lemmy's death in December 2015.
 He sported Lemmy-inspired facial hair during a portion of his career and spoke at Lemmy's funeral on January 9, 2016.
-He is also a supporter of English football team West Ham United FC.
+He is also a supporter of English football team West Ham United.

 In September 2021, WWE reported that Levesque underwent a procedure at Yale New Haven Hospital following a "cardiac event" caused by a genetic heart issue.
 During an appearance on First Take on March 25, 2022, Levesque gave his first interview since being hospitalized.
 He revealed that he had viral pneumonia and inflamed lungs, which worsened over time.
 He said that Stephanie noticed he was coughing up blood, and doctors subsequently discovered fluid in his lungs and around his heart; they informed him that his heart was working at a fraction of its full strength and that he was in a "bad" state of heart failure.
 He also said there were moments where he thought he would die and confirmed that the event forced his retirement: "I was nose-diving and sort of at the one-yard line of where you don't want to be really, for your family and your future. [...]
 I will never wrestle again.
 First of all, I have a defibrillator in my chest, which, you know, probably not a good idea for me to get zapped on live TV."

 In 2025, Levesque was appointed to the President's Council on Sports, Fitness, and Nutrition.
 He serves as the council's vice chair.

 Other media

 According to the Wrestling Figure Checklist, Levesque had 412 action figures produced of his likeness between the 1990s and 2010s.
 The majority of these were produced by Jakks Pacific and Mattel, making Levesque one of the most produced wrestlers in history.

 In 2004, Levesque released the book Making the Game: Triple H's Approach to a Better Body.
 It is mostly devoted to bodybuilding advice with some autobiographical information, memoirs, and opinions.

 Levesque wrote his own chapter giving advice in entrepreneur Tim Ferriss' 2016 book Tools of Titans.
+He also wrote a short story for The Amazing Spider-Man #1000 comic book in 2026.